RohitAwate/OAuth2Bin/README.md

 ### Rate Limiting
 OA2B allows you to configure IP-based rate limiting on a per-route basis.
 The policies can be specified in the `config/policy.json` file.
 It is included in the Git repository.
 Make the necessary changes before deployment.

-If a policy is not provided for a certain route, OA2B doesn't impose any default limits and will thu allow all traffic.
+If a policy is not provided for a certain route, OA2B doesn't impose any default limits and will thus allow all traffic.

 The following parameters are required in every policy, which in turn is specified as a JSON object.